Section 8 notices: a complete guide for landlords and tenants

 When can a section 8 notice be served?

-A section 8 notice can be served when a landlord believes the tenant has breached the tenancy agreement or another statutory ground applies.
+A section 8 notice can be served when a landlord believes the tenant has breached the tenancy agreement, or where another statutory ground applies.
 The most common reasons include:

 - Serious rent arrears